llsoftsec/llsoftsecbook/book.md

   hardening schemes will use different modifiers.
 Two examples of different hardening schemes built on top of Pointer Authentication are described in sections @sec:pac-ret (the pac-ret hardening scheme) and @sec:arm64e-pauthabi (the arm64e/pauthabi hardening scheme).
 The modifier can be thought of as a [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)).

+  When an attacker successfully takes a signed pointer from one context and overwrites another pointer in another context with it, this is called a pointer substitution attack\index{pointer substitution attack}.
+Using different modifiers for different contexts makes pointer substitution attacks harder.

 ![AArch64 sign and authenticate operations to convert raw pointers to signed pointers and vice versa](img/pauth_sign_auth){width=100% #fig:pauth-sign-auth }